 Who Is Liable After a Commercial Truck Collision in Las Vegas?

 Commercial trucks haul millions of tons of freight around the US each year.
 They are responsible for transporting almost three-fourths of all of the country’s cargo annually.
 Unfortunately, big rigs and 18-wheelers are not always suited for safe transport.
 In 2017, the Federal Motor Carrier Safety Administration (FMCSA) recorded 4,657 fatal large truck accidents.
 This was an increase of 10% from the previous year.
 Determining fault and liability for a commercial truck collision in Las Vegas could lead to financial compensation for the victims of an accident.
-At Claggett & Sykes Law Firm our experienced Las Vegas truck accident lawyers can help you hold the party responsible for your injuries.
+At Claggett & Sykes Trial Lawyers our experienced Las Vegas truck accident lawyers can help you hold the party responsible for your injuries.

 Substance Abuse